hoetmaaiers/url2png-gem/README.markdown

 Options are the same as the image_tag in Rails.

 By default the size is set to 400 x 400 px.
-To generate an image with a specific site:
+To generate an image with a specific size:

     site_image_tag url, :size => '300x200'